zephyrproject-rtos/zephyr/doc/services/pm/device.rst

 System-Managed Device Power Management
 **************************************

-When using this type, device power management is mostly done inside :c:func:`pm_system_suspend()` along with entering a CPU or SOC power state.
+When using this method, device power management is mostly done inside :c:func:`pm_system_suspend()` along with entering a CPU or SOC power state.

 If a decision to enter a CPU lower power state is made, the power management